fireRun-io/firebase-logging/README.md

 - --help     Help
 - file       Name of the file to write the logs
-- --n        Number of lines to show during first run
+- --n        Number of log lines to pull

 ### Run using the github code